Overview

 Authentification - OAuth 2

-We currently support OAuth2 client_credentials and password_grant authentication
+We currently support OAuth2 client_credentials authentication

 Request an access token